Rooftop Fledglings Face Challenges

 • Is the gosling injured after jumping off a rooftop?

 If you see a bird that has exposed bone or blood, bugs or insects covering it, no feathers, or a bird that is sleeping, human intervention is required.
-Call Wildlife Centre’s Support Centre at 604-526-7275, but make sure to never offer food or water to them – they can go without it, and it may end up harming them.
+Please contact our Support Centre for assistance, but make sure to never offer food or water to them – they can go without it, and it may end up harming them.

 Support Fledgling Gulls Today!